DimensionSoftware/powerbulletin/README.md

 # Mac OS X Firewall Tricks to Forward Ports 3001, 3002 to 80 and 443 respectively
 * OSX 10.10 Yosemite

-    # This is needed because virtualbox cannot bind to privileged ports.
+    > This is needed because virtualbox cannot bind to privileged ports.
-    # SSH Tunnel (easy & safe)
+    > SH Tunnel (easy & safe)

       sudo ssh  -gNL 443:localhost:8443 YOUR-USERNAME@localhost

-    # Packet Filter (might conflict with local firewall rules)
+    > Packet Filter (might conflict with local firewall rules)

       echo "rdr on en0 inet proto tcp from any to en0 port https -> lo0 port 8443" |sudo pfctl -f -

 * OSX 10.{9,8,7}

       ipfw add 1 fwd 127.0.0.1,3001 tcp from any to me dst-port 80 ipfw add 1 fwd 127.0.0.1,3002 tcp from any to me dst-port 443

-    # if you would like to run without invoking the caching / layer (also disabling forced ssl + security headers)
+    > if you would like to run without invoking the caching / layer (also disabling forced ssl + security headers)

       ipfw flush
       ipfw add fwd 127.0.0.1,3000 tcp from any to me dst-port 80

 # IDEA: let people upvote or downvote moderation decisions